LLIILLEEDD/Skript-MPD-radio-on-RPi/README.md

 # radio-on-RPi
 This Bash script automates the setup of a Raspberry Pi to play a specific radio stream automatically on system startup.
 Just run this script on Raspberry Pi and you will have endlessly playing **phonk**, or any other music that is hosted on the Internet.
-It simplifies the process by:
+Such a device can be useful for placement with speakers in various locations of the building, for example in the hall, elevator, toilet, etc.

 ## Included software
 - Music Player Daemon (MPD)